Takano Shigehiro

-He mainly crafts ita (flat wooden trays), tuki (cups), and tonkori (string instruments).
+He mainly crafts ita (※1), tuki (ceremonial cups), and tonkori (string instruments).
 He emphasizes that the most important aspect of Nibutani Ainu craftsmanship is the preservation of the traditions and culture passed down along the Saru River.
 For many years, he has conveyed the importance of continuing the traditional craftwork of the Ainu people in this region, once stating firmly, “Nibutani needs nothing but Ainu traditional crafts.”
 In his own work, he pours his soul into every single carving, steadfastly preserving the traditional methods.
 His style is admired for honoring tradition while incorporating creative ideas.

-In 2024, he was in charge of the wrapping design for the “Setapukusa” sightseeing bus in Sapporo.
+In 2024, he was in charge of the wrapping design for the “Setapukusa-go” sightseeing bus.
 He also frequently teaches carving techniques to young artists and students, actively working to pass down the tradition.

 Career Highlights

-1997 – Certified as an Ainu Traditional Craftsman by the Foundation for Ainu Culture.
+1997 — Certified as an Ainu Traditional Craftsperson by the Foundation for Ainu Culture.

 2003 — Appointed Cultural Advisor for Ainu Cultural Activities by the Foundation for Ainu Culture.